faranalytics/streams-logger/README.md

 ```
 ## Using a Socket Handler

 *Streams* is built on native Node.js streams.
-Node represents sockets as streams; hence, it's easy to connect *Streams* logging graphs over the network.
-Please see the [*A Network Connected **Streams** Logging Graph*](#a-network-connected-streams-logging-graph-example) example for instructions on how to use a `SocketHandler` in order to construct network connected *Streams* logging graphs.
+Node represents sockets as streams; hence, it's easy and natural to construct network connected *Streams* logging graphs.
+Please see the [*A Network Connected **Streams** Logging Graph*](#a-network-connected-streams-logging-graph-example) example for a work implementation.

 ## Hierarchical Logging